ynashed/bionemo-fw-ea/docs/bionemo/models/openfold.md

 ## Accuracy Benchmarks

-Accuracy and performance benchmarks were obtain with the following machine configurations:
+Accuracy and performance benchmarks were obtained with the following machine configurations:

 ### Cluster specs